matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Request.dispatch.end
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [140](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L140)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [143](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L143)_

 Triggered after a controller action is successfully called.
-This event can be used to modify controller action output (if there was any) before the output is returned.
+This event can be used to modify controller action output (if any) before the output is returned.

 Callback Signature:
 <pre><code>function(&amp;$result, $parameters)</code></pre>

-- `mixed` `$result` The result of the controller action.
+- `mixed` `$result` The controller action result.

 - `array` `$parameters` The arguments passed to the controller action.

 ### Request.dispatchCoreAndPluginUpdatesScreen
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [356](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L356)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [363](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L363)_

 Triggered just after the platform is initialized and plugins are loaded.
 This event can be used to do early initialization.

-Note: At this point the user is not authenticated yet.
+_Note: At this point the user is not authenticated yet._

 Usages: